ybrs/riffq/docs/getting-started.md

 select 'ok' as status;
 ```

+RiffqServer creates a new instance from `connection_cls` class, so for each connected client/user you will have another instance.

 ## Using a real engine (DuckDB example)

 For non‑trivial SQL, delegate to your favorite engine.
 This version runs queries in a thread pool and returns Arrow results directly.